Royal Navy to hand control of Channel small boat crossings back to Home Office

 Officials have confirmed that the new unit will be led by the Border Force, and that Royal Navy primacy in the Channel will end on 31 January.

-The Navy saw its main aims as preventing loss of life, securing the border and ensuring no boats reached land undetected, but Home Office officials repeatedly claimed the operation would act as a “deterrent”.
+The navy saw its main aims as preventing loss of life, securing the border and ensuring no boats reached land undetected, but Home Office officials repeatedly claimed the operation would act as a “deterrent”.

-A report by parliament’s Defence Committee questioned “whether escorting those crossing the Channel to Britain’s shore really will act as a deterrent” and warned of additional pressure on the Navy following the invasion of Ukraine.
+A report by parliament’s defence committee questioned “whether escorting those crossing the Channel to Britain’s shore really will act as a deterrent” and warned of additional pressure on the navy following the invasion of Ukraine.

 Ministry of Defence staff and assets will support the new Small Boats Operational Command, alongside the National Crime Agency (NCA) and other bodies, but the new structure is hoped to better coordinate and resource intelligence, interception, processing and enforcement relating to small boat migrants.

-The command will be led by Duncan Capps, who is currently a major-general in the British Army but will be taking the role as a civilian after leaving the military this month.
+The command will be led by Duncan Capps, who is currently a major-general in the British army but will be taking the role as a civilian after leaving the military this month.

 Current Clandestine Channel Threat Commander Dan O’Mahoney, who was appointed by Priti Patel in August 2020 as she vowed to make Channel crossings “unviable”, is stepping down.